cubetech/wpplugin.cubetech-simple-yt-videos/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin filters the content and modify the Youtube videos to be responsive
+This plugin filters the content and modify the YouTube videos to be responsive

 == Description ==

-This plugin filters the content and modify the Youtube videos to be responsive
+This plugin filters the content and modify the YouTube videos to be responsive

 Features:

-*   Adds a wrapper div around Youtube iFrames (on all single views)
+*   Adds a wrapper div around YouTube iFrames (on all single views)
 *   With CSS the videos are made responsive
 *   Some little jQuery makes sure, the aspect ratio is considered properly